rangle/pinocchio/README.md

 2) the 'gui' folder contains a React/Redux simple app to call the service to show test and test results. it also will be used to add new tests and update existing tests.

-3) lastly, the sampleapp folder has an angular sample app based on angular tutorial very simple npm install npm start will run on port 4200 as expected
+3) The sampleapp folder has an angular sample app based on angular tutorial very simple npm install npm start will run on port 4200 as expected

+4) the "cvml" (Computer Vision and Machine Learning) contains experimental code in jupyter notebooks , and real code normally in python.
+To run this you need a python environment.
+The recomendation is Anaconda.
+Install openCV for that.